-- Empirical Evaluation of Low-Power Wide Area Networks for Internet of Things - Self-adaptive Chaotic Mutation Operators in Evolutionary Computation - Secure and Lightweight Communication in Heterogeneous IoT Environments - Heuristic Approaches to Nonlinear 0-1 Knapsack Problem - Construction of Test Problems for the 0-1 Quadratic Knapsack Problem - Applying novelty search to the construction of ensemble systems. - Whiteboard scanning using Super-Resolution - Evolving Robotic Desires: A New Approach to Bridging the Reality Gap A full listing of the projects worked on both in the senior seminar and through independent study and research opportunities can be found on the Student-Faculty Research page.
-In addition to the above technical organization there are three cross-cutting threads that run throughout the major: Computing for the Greater Good; Social, Legal & Ethical Issues; and Writing in the Discipline.
+- Chaos Genetic Algorithms vs Genetic Algorithms: Why the Distributions of Mutation Sizes Matter - NSF: Collaborative Research: Broadening Participation in Computing through Authentic Collaborative, Engagement with Computing for the Greater Good - Analysis of Transport Layer Congestion Control Algorithms in 5G Millimeter-Wave Networks - FarmData2 Development - Developing Heuristics for 0-1 Cubic Knapsack Problems - Handover Mechanisms in 5G MmWave Networks - Empirical Evaluation of Low-Power Wide Area Networks for Internet of Things - Self-adaptive Chaotic Mutation Operators in Evolutionary Computation - Secure and Lightweight Communication in Heterogeneous IoT Environments A full listing of the projects worked on both in the senior seminar and through independent study and research opportunities can be found on the Student-Faculty Research page.
+In addition to the above technical organization there are three cross-cutting threads that run Dickinson throughout the major: Computing for the Greater Good; Social, Legal & Ethical Issues; and Writing in the Discipline.
 Computing for the Greater Good: The technical and business value of computing is well known.
 This thread emphasizes the power of computing to be a driver of social change.
 Students learn about and participate in Humanitarian Free and Open Source Software (HFOSS) communities, building software systems that address societal and community challenges.
 Social, Legal & Ethical Issues: When computing and technology become ubiquitous and pervasive, many social, legal and ethical issues arise.
 This thread introduces ethical reasoning and examines the issues surrounding topics such as autonomous vehicles, algorithmic bias, privacy, artificial intelligence, recommendation systems, internet of things, cyber currency and others.
 Writing in the Discipline: Computer science graduates go on to write in a wide variety of styles for a range of audiences.
 This thread provides students with practice and feedback on several styles of writing relevant to the discipline.
-Students ultimately build a portfolio of writing though completion of focused assignments that include: writing readable, maintainable code for developers; coherent, detailed documentation for users; technical specifications for managers and implementers; presentation of technical topics for more general audiences; and evaluation of social, legal and ethical issues in computing.
-Paths through the Major: Careful consideration has been given to ensuring that students can begin the major in computer science immediately, or as late as their third semester and in all cases still complete the major in four years and have at least one option for study abroad.
-The scenarios below illustrate the different courses of study based upon when the major is begun and with which course.
-For example, the column for scenario A shows the path for a student taking COMP 130 in the first semester, while the column for Scenario C shows the path for a student taking it in the third semester.
-Scenario D requires prior computer science experience and Scenario E require advanced_placement.
-Study abroad is shown with minimal or no COMP courses taken while away to allow the broadest possible study abroad opportunities.
-Students not studying abroad, or taking COMP courses while away (which most do) can adapt the scenarios accordingly.
-Scenario A В C D E 1st Fall 130 X X M170, 132 M170, 232 1st Spring M170, 132 130 X M211, 256 M211, 256 2nd Fall M211, 190 232 M170, 132, 190 130 190, 232 190, 2/3xx 2nd Spring 256, 290, 314 M211, 256, 290 M170, M211, 132 290, 2/3xx, 314 290, 314, 3xx 3rd Fall Study Abroad 232 [1] 190, 232 [1] Study Abroad Study Abroad 3rd Spring Study Abroad Study Abroad 256, 290 Study Abroad Study Abroad 4th Fall 2/3xx, 332, 491 2/3xx, 332, 3xx, 491 2/3xx, 332, 491 332, 491 332, 491 4th Spring 3xxA, 3xx, 492 314, 3xxA, 492 314, 3xxA, 3xx, 492 3xxA, 3xx, 492 3xxA, 492 [1] Study abroad is possible here with careful planning.
-Please consult with your computer science advisor as early as possible to identify a study abroad program for this scenario.
-Notes:
+Students ultimately build a portfolio of writing though completion of focused assignments that include writing: readable, maintainable code for developers; coherent, detailed documentation for users; technical specifications for managers and implementers; presentations of technical topics for more general audiences; and evaluations of social, legal and ethical issues in computing.
+Paths through the Major: